ficusnode/ficusnode.com/README.md

 ### To-do list

+- Make images retina-friendly
 - Enable image_optim only during jekyll building for production
 - GZIP assets with Jekyll Assets
+- GZIP HTML and static files with jekyll
 - Compress HTML
+- Stop using Compass
+- Optimize images before using them as CSS inline data